MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

 The source code in this sample is meant to learn how to build and deploy a static web app with a serverless API.
 The code isn't meant for production.

-You'll find several places in the code, which use code to help debug and understand the code.
+You'll find several places in the code that don't follow best security practices.
 For example, the code uses `console.log` to write to the browser console.

-When you move to a production environment, you should review and remove any code, which violates security best practices in your organization.
+When you move to a production environment, you should review and remove any code, which violates security best practices, in your organization.

 ## 1. Prepare your development environment